mattstermiller/koffee/README.md

     - Press `Up` to go back through previous searches and `Down` to go forward.
     - Press `Enter` to close the search input and navigate the results.
 The current search filter will be shown at the bottom of the window.
     - Press `Esc` when the search input is open or when a search filter is active to cancel the search.
+    - Press `n` to repeat the previous search when no search is active.
 - **Bookmarks**
     - Set a bookmark by pressing `m`.
 The existing bookmarks are shown.
 Enter any character to set a bookmark to that character.
 Upper-case letters are distinct from lower-case letters.
     - Go to a bookmark by pressing `'`.
 The bookmarks are shown.
 Enter a character to activate the bookmark set to that character.